Learning to Mask and Permute Visual Tokens for Vision Transformer Pre-Training

 where $\theta$ represents the model parameters, $\mathcal{D}$ denotes the training dataset, $\bm{x}_{z_{<t}}$ are the only patch embeddings that are visible at position $z_t$, and $c$ is a cutting point applied to split the permutation $\bm{z}$ in a subset of non-target patch embeddings $\bm{x}_{z_{\leq c}}$ and target patch embeddings $\bm{x}_{z_{> c}}$.
 The aim of $c$ is to reduce the number of visual tokens to be predicted, thus mitigating optimization difficulties.

-While MIM preserves full positional information of each image patch, during the prediction process, PIM can access the contextual and positional information only of the $t-1$ patches that precede $z_t$, as shown in Eq.~\ref{eq:pim}.
-Given this lack of full positional information, PIM introduces an input discrepancy between pre-training and fine-tuning, underscoring the necessity for a pre-training technique that combines the advantages of both MIM and PIM while mitigating their respective limitations.
+While MIM preserves full positional information of each image patch, during the prediction process, PIM can access the contextual and positional information only of the $t-1$ patches preceding $z_t$, as shown in Eq.~\ref{eq:pim}.
+Given this lack of full positional information, PIM introduces an input discrepancy between pre-training and fine-tuning, underscoring the need for a pre-training technique that combines the advantages of both MIM and PIM while mitigating their respective limitations.